Catawissa Creek: Tributaries

 Spies Run and Davis Run are two tributaries that flow into Catawissa Creek within a few miles of its headwaters.
 Spies Run is about one mile long and joins Catawissa Creek from the south.
 Davis Run is slightly longer, about 1.5 mi.
 It also joins Catawissa Creek from the south, near Brandonville.
 Rattling Run, a 2.3 mi tributary, also flows into Catawissa Creek from the south near Brandonville.

 The next tributaries of Catawissa Creek going downstream are Dark Run and Little Catawissa Creek.
 Dark Run is close to four miles long and flows into Catawissa Creek from the southwest.
 Little Catawissa Creek is approximately ten miles long and flows into Catawissa Creek from the west, less than a mile downstream from Dark Run.
 Little Catawissa Creek starts near Centralia and passes by Ringtown.

 Tomhicken Creek is the next tributary of Catawissa Creek flowing downstream.
 It has a few tributaries, including Raccoon Creek and Sugarloaf Creek.
 Approximately two miles downstream of Tomhicken Creek, Crooked Run, Cranberry Run and Klingerman's Run join Catawissa Creek from the south about 2 to 3 miles apart.

-In addition to Klingerman's Run, Fisher Run and Furnace Run flow down Catawissa Mountain to Catawissa Creek.
+In addition to Klingerman's Run, Fisher Run, and Furnace Run flow down Catawissa Mountain to Catawissa Creek.
 Scotch Run flows into the creek from the east.

 Recreation

 It is possible to paddle on much of Catawissa Creek for parts of the year.
 However, it is not usually possible to paddle on the creek during the summer.
 Upstream of Mainville, there are some riffles and small rapids.
-There is a larger rapid downstream of a lowdam in the lower reaches of the creek.
+There is a larger rapid downstream of a low dam in the lower reaches of the creek.